N-LaMantia/CS465_Project/FeatureDescriptions.md

 ## 1: Display list of snippets with filtering/sorting

+users should be able to sort what snippets they want to see by selecting a language or a snippet (s)

 ### Requirements
 - the application shall allow the user to select wether they want to sort by language or by snippet
 - - after previous is selected have a selection tool for what languages or what snippets to show